 This class of Christians do not need arguments to convince them of the possible existence of sin in believers.
 It is difficult for them to believe that they may live on the earth after sin is all destroyed.
 Since nature abhors a vacuum in the spiritual as in the physical world, the complete and permanent annihilation of sin as a state of heart must be attended by the infusion of perfect love, by which we mean love in a degree commensurate with the utmost capacity of the soul.
-Hence the coup de grace, the death-blow which ends the war of love against sin, is a negative and limited work, to be followed by a work positive and unlimited.
-The first is the removal of all impurity, whether inherent or acquired; the second is being "filled with all the fullness of God."
-It is the adorning of the soul with all the fruits of the Spirit-love, joy, peace, long-suffering, gentleness, meekness, fidelity, patience, and temperance.
-Since there are some who believe that the negative work, the destruction of the very spirit of sin, or proclivity toward sin, takes place when the soul is born again, we will briefly present our objections to this doctrine.
+Hence the coup de grace, the deathblow which ends the war of love against sin, is a negative and limited work, to be followed by a work positive and unlimited.
+The first Is the removal of all impurity, whether inherent or acquired; the second is being "filled with al1 the fullness of God."
+It is the adorning of the soul with all the fruit of the Spirit-love, joy, peace, long-suffering, gentleness, meekness, fidelity, patience, and temperance.
+Since there are some who believe that the negative work, and destruction of the very spirit of sin, or proclivity toward sin, takes place when the soul is born again, we will briefly present our objections to this doctrine.

 1. It is contrary to universal Christian experience.
-In all ages and in all Christian lands, always and every-where, resounds the wail of truly regenerate souls over the antagonisms of Divine love discovered in them under the illumination of the Holy Spirit.
+In all ages and in all Christian lands, always and everywhere, resounds the wail of truly regenerate souls over the antagonisms of Divine love discovered in them under the illumination of the Holy Spirit.
 In passing from death unto life they have passed into a conflict not only with the world and Satan, but also with the flesh-the perverse tendencies of their own natures.
 Now one of three things must be true.
 Either these have all made a mistake in calling themselves regenerate, or they have all backslidden from a regenerate state, or they are truly regenerate while struggling with the remains of the carnal mind.
-To insist that the first is true is to assert the delusion of the whole body of believers in respect to the most vital point--sonship to God.
-To assume the second supposition is to declare the apostasy of the

-Church in each of its members very soon ofter conversion-an appalling hypothesis.
+To insist that the first is true is to assert the delusion of the whole body of believers in respect to the most vital point-sonship to God.
+To assume the second supposition is to declare the apostasy of the Church in each of its members very soon after conversion an-appalling hypothesis.
 The third alternative saves the Church from the theories of delusion and of apostasy, and is in perfect harmony with universal testimony.

 2. It contradicts the creed of all the orthodox branches of the Church universal from primitive Christianity to the present day.
 The Greek and the Roman, the Anglican, and every reformed Church of Europe and America, agree that there is an infection of nature remaining in them that are regenerated.
-Augustine and .
-Calvin are not stronger in their assertion of this fact than are Arminius and Wesley.
-It is no small presumption in favor of the truth of a doctrine, that it has remained unquestioned through all the fierce battles of polemical theologians, and all the reforms of the Church, and all the restatements of Christian truth.
-Fragmentary sects may for a time dissent from the orthodox opinion, and either pass away or return again to the common faith, as did Count Zinzendorf and his Moravian fol-
+Augustine and Calvin are not stronger in their assertion of this fact than are Arminius and Wesley.1 It is no small presumption in favor of the truth of a doctrine, that it has remained unquestioned through all the fierce battles of polemical theologians, and all the reforms of the Church, and all the restatements of Christian truth.
+Fragmentary sects may for a time dissent from the orthodox opinion, and either pass away or return again to the common faith, as did Count Zinzendorf and his Moravian followers in London, in the last century.

-"The moment a sinner is justified, his heart is cleansed in a low degree; but yet he has not a clean heart in the full, proper sense, till he is made perfect in love."-John Wesley. lowers in London, in the last century.
 For a time, these excellent people taught the entire sanctification of the soul in the moment of the new birth.
 But so contradictory was this view to their own experience, and so destructive of confidence in Christ on the part of weak believers, that it was at length abandoned.